HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 2. Keep DHCP networking defaults.
 3. Use the default guided storage layout unless you need custom partitions.
 4. Create your user account.
-5. Select `Install OpenSSH server`.
+5. Select `Install OpenSSH Desktop`.
 6. Finish the installation.

 When the installer reboots, stop QEMU with `Ctrl+C` in the terminal running `run-installer.sh`.